 Miss Grundy, due to many in the fandom finding her relationship with Archie to be seriously gross, and the fact that she kept Archie from giving police information about Jason's murder just so their secret relationship wouldn't come out.
 Given Jughead's disgust in how she treated Archie, as well as the hints that she might have been involved in Jason's death and isn't the real Miss Grundy, this might have been an Intended Audience Reaction.

-The third season has become full-on Snark Bait, due to amplifying the above issues in addition to having nonsensical plots that don't mix together and make hardly any progress over long periods of time, and the characters arguably getting even more derailed.
+The third season is hated even more than the second due to amplifying the above issues in addition to having nonsensical plots that don't mix together and make hardly any progress over long periods of time, and the characters arguably getting even more derailed.
 The only thing that has even been remotely improved has been the characters' sympathetic qualities.

 Beronica and Jarchie are very common to see together.